grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/01 Overview.md

 ![Performance overview of a running test](images/01-Overview/running-performance-overview.png)

-After the test has finished the section is updated to no longer show stats that were ony relevant while monitoring a live test.
+After the test has finished the section is updated to no longer show stats that were only relevant while monitoring a live test.

 If there are any scenarios configured in the test script, a report with high level data for each individual scenario will show up right below the main performance overview chart.
 In this script there were no explicit scenarios configured.